top of page

 • Amplification of peripheral pain signals, such as those from nerve injury or joint instability

-• Unpredictable pain distribution, including sharp pain in seemingly unrelated or uninjured areas
+• Unpredictable pain distribution, with sharp pain sometimes occurring in unrelated or uninjured areas

 Central sensitization is believed to be a major factor in hEDS-related pain and may explain why many patients experience both nerve-related and widespread pain symptoms.